VladislavKippari/Worldfrontend/README.md

 * In terminal:
   > npm start

-Created user with migrations
-username:Admin

-password:123456
+Seeded user  on backend that you can use for creating users with different roles username:Admin password:123456